Does this test have other names?

 alcohol poisoning.
 If an adult or child comes to the ER unconscious, or appears drunk

 or disoriented, this test is used to find the ethanol concentration in the blood.

 What other tests might I have along with this test?

-If you are in the ER, your doctor may also order other tests to screen for chronic
+If you are in the ER, your healthcare provider may also order other tests to screen

 Serum glucose, to check your blood sugar level

 Complete blood count, to look at the major parts of your blood (white cells, red cells,

 Blood urea nitrogen and creatinine, to check how your kidneys are working